nikgraf/graphiql-spark/README.md

 # GraphiQL Spark

-GraphiQL Spark exists to demo a GraphQL schema without a GraphQL endpoint.
+Demo a GraphQL schema without a GraphQL endpoint.

+## What?

-It allows you to run queries or mutations completely client side a.k.a serverless!
+GraphiQL Spark allows you to run queries or mutations completely client side!
 In addition the query/mutation response is rendered once GraphiQL is mounted, which makes it ideal for blog posts.

+**_Note_:** Out of the box GraphiQL requires you to press the `play` button to run the query and see the results.

-## How is it different to GraphiQL?
+### How is it different to GraphiQL?

 Not by much.
 GraphiQL Spark is thin convinience layer on top of GraphiQL.

-## Benefits
+### Benefits

 - No Downtime (your static site might work, but the GraphQL endpoint might be down)
 - No Server Cost (why pay for demoing a GraphQL concept on your blog?)
 - Faster feedback loop (no network request)

+### Downsides

+- Requires the packages `graphql` & `graphl-tool` which adds ~64kb (minified + gzipped) to the bundle.

 ## How to use